-Can I “opt out” of Care Everywhere® or the UMHS Provider Portal?
+Can I “opt out” of the UMHS Provider Portal?

-No. If you have an appointment scheduled with an external provider that is able to access UMHS medical records through Care Everywhere® or through the UMHS Provider Portal, he or she will be able to search your clinical health information such as test results and discharge summaries - but you can refuse to sign the authorization for access to your sensitive medical records such as mental health care, substance abuse and/or HIV/AIDS status, which will limit their access except for emergency situations.
+No. If you have an appointment scheduled with an external provider that is able to access Michigan Medicine medical records through the Michigan Medicine Provider Portal, he or she will be able to search your clinical health information such as test results and discharge summaries - but you can refuse to sign the authorization for access to your sensitive medical records regarding substance use and/or HIV/AIDS status, which will limit their access except for emergency situations.

 Can other health care providers who are not on my treatment team view my health information through these electronic data sharing systems?

-No. Only providers who are listed as members of your Care Team on the UMHS Provider Portal can access your UMHS medical record.
+No, except in emergency situations.
+Only providers who are listed as members of your Care Team on the Michigan Medicine Provider Portal can access your Michigan Medicine medical record.
 In Care Everywhere®, or Great Lakes Health Connect, a provider must certify that he or she is directly involved in your care or that there is an emergency situation.

 What about my records with sensitive health information?
 Can my external doctor see those without my consent?

-No. Your external doctor cannot access your mental health, substance abuse, HIV/AIDS status or any other “sensitive” health information without your express written authorization.
+No, except in emergency situations.
+Your external doctor cannot access your substance use disorder treatment or HIV/AIDS status or any other “sensitive” health information without your express written authorization, except in emergency situations.

 What if I don’t want my Primary Care Physician (PCP) to view certain information from my visit to UMHS?

-If your external PCP “of record” participates in the UMHS Provider Portal, we cannot “block” them from viewing other portions of your record.
-If you no longer wish for an external PCP to be involved in your care, you may have him or her removed as your PCP “of record” by calling UMHS Registration at 866-452-9896 or e-mail Registration@med.umich.edu.
+If your external PCP “of record” participates in the Michigan Medicine Provider Portal, we cannot “block” them from viewing other portions of your record.
+If you no longer wish for an external PCP to be involved in your care, you may have him or her removed as your PCP “of record” by calling Michigan Medicine Registration at 866-452-9896 or e-mail Registration@med.umich.edu.

 Who do I call if I have questions?

-If you have any questions about any of the Health Information Exchange services offered by UMHS please contact:
+If you have any questions about any of the Health Information Exchange services offered by Michigan Medicine please contact: